Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 * Euler Angles: Represents the orientation (rotation) of the robotic arm in 3D space.
 It describes how the robotic arm is tilted or turned using three specific angles: Roll, Pitch, and Yaw.
 * Translation Vector: Represents the position of the robotic arm in 3D space.
 It defines the robotic arm's exact location relative to a reference point (origin) using X, Y, and Z coordinates.
 It tells the system how far the tool tip is from the robot camera in the length, width, and height directions.
 * Offset: Represents an intentional adjustment or shift applied to a target position.
 It adds a specific distance to the original coordinates to fine-tune the final location (e.g., to avoid collisions or adjust a gripping point).
-* Tool frame R:
+* Tool frame R: It displays the X, Y, and Z distances from the robot's end flange to the robot's gripper tool.
-* Tool frame T：
+* Tool frame T：It specifies the rotational angles (expressed in Euler angles: Rx, Ry, Rz) of the tool relative to the robot's end flange.

 ![PixPin\_2026-06-03\_08-20-11](https://github.com/user-attachments/assets/bc8e03b4-efba-4134-8a72-c49b4a901501)\
 _&#x46;igure 12：Calibration Settings_

 #### 4.2.6 Hand-eye calibration

-* Add point: Enter the X, Y, and Z value of the teaching point into the input boxes and click the [Add Point] button to add the point's coordinates to the corresponding coordinate area.
+* Add point: Enter the X, Y, and Z value of the teaching point into the input box and click the [Add Point] button to add the point's coordinates to the corresponding coordinate area.
-* Import from clipboard
+* Import from clipboard: After pasting coordinate data from other devices into the input box, click this button.
+The system will automatically recognize the format and enter the coordinate data.
 * Camera coordinate area: Displays the coordinates of the four camera teaching points.
 * Robot coordinate area: Displays the coordinates of the four robot teaching points.
 * Delete point/Delete all: Delete a single point or all coordinates in the coordinate area.
-* Auto add/Detect markers:
+* Auto add/Detect markers: When you select the [Auto Add] mode, the hand-eye calibration tool enters auto-add mode.
+Place a calibration board at the pallet position so that it is fully visible within the camera's field of view.
+Then, click the [Detect Markers] button.
+The tool will automatically detect the coordinates of the four corners of the calibration board, eliminating the need to enter them manually.
 * Left handed coordinate system: Check this option to switch the coordinate area to a left-handed coordinate system.
 * Calibration: Click the [Calibration] button to start the hand-eye calibration.